gattemharish/guideCX/README.md

 mvn test
 ```
 ## Reports
-Report of test execution can be found at target/surefire-reports/index.html
+Report of test execution can be found at target/surefire-reports/index.html or target/surefire-reports/emailable-report.html

-## To-DO
+## TO DO
-1. There are couple of places where still thread.sleep is used instead of explicit waits.
+1. There is one place in AddTeamMemberPageTest.java class where still thread.sleep is used instead of explicit wait.
+It needs to be changed
-2. More negative tests can be added to AddTeamMemberPageTest
+2. More negative tests can be added to AddTeamMemberPageTest.java